StefanSchubert/sabi/README.md

 ##### Preparing your productive and IDE environment

-Because of eclipselink we are using weaving at runtime which required the following vm
+Because of eclipselink we are using weaving at runtime which requires the following vm option:
-option:

 ```
 -javaagent:/PATH_TO_YOUR_MAVEN_REPOSITORY/org/springframework/spring-instrument/6.0.0-M4/spring-instrument-6.0.0-M4.jar
 ```

-You will need the agent for the springboot application run-config in your IDE as well as VM parameter for you test runner config. **Please verify** that you use the correct version as denoted in the pom.xml.
+You will need the agent for the springboot application run-config in your IDE as well as VM parameter for you test runner config. **Please verify** that you use the correct version as derived from pom.xml dependency tree, as you may require to apdopt the javaagent string above to suite to your version.
-You may also need to adopt your setting if that version in the pom changes.
+You may also need to adopt your setting if that version in the pom changes because of patch management.

 ## Architectural Notes